School admission appeals

 |Phase||Offers made||Deadline for lodging an appeal||Appeal hearings|

-In-year admission appeals will be heard within 30 school days of the appeal being lodged.
+In-year admission appeals (for people applying for school places in the middle of a school year) will be heard within 30 school days of your appeal being lodged.

 What you can do to appeal

-The process of appealing depends on the type of school:
+The appeals process depends on the type of school:

 Community and voluntary controlled schools